stocchi/speedrun-notes/yellow/cea/README.md

 Walk over to the PokéMart.
 Inside, perform these steps:
 - Walk 1 left
 - Attempt to save, but back out before doing so
-- Toss 116 from the glitched item in slot 3 of your bag.
+- Toss 116 from the glitched item in slot 3 of your bag. (x6stripe block from top left to bottom right)
   - You have 186, so you can scroll backwards and count
 - Walk 2 up and flash your items
 - Talk to the shop owner